Capacity Buidling

 Capacity Building Coordination Matrix

-The Capacity Building Matrix, a dynamic tool accessible through the Members’ Only portal on the DCoC website, serves as a comprehensive repository.
-It systematically catalogs the needs and priorities of DCoC countries across a spectrum of critical thematic areas outlined in the Jeddah Amendment to the Djibouti Code of Conduct.
+The Capacity Building Matrix is a dynamic support tool accessible through the Members’ Only portal on the DCoC website and which serves as a comprehensive repository.
+It systematically lists the needs and priorities of DCoC countries across a spectrum of critical thematic areas outlined in the Jeddah Amendment to the Djibouti Code of Conduct.

 These thematic areas encompass vital domains such as Maritime Governance, ISPS Code Compliance, and Maritime Security (Law Enforcement).
 Additionally, the matrix vigilantly addresses emerging threats, including but not limited to Cyber Security, thus reflecting the evolving landscape of maritime security challenges.
 Through this structured approach, the matrix provides a robust framework for informed decision-making and strategic resource allocation within the DCoC community.